stackriot/wix-style-react/docs/working-with-monorepo.md

 npm start
 ```

-A simple `cd` and `npm install` will setup single package.
-This is
-faster than bootstrapping the whole monorepo but essentially disables
-the ability to work on multiple packages at once.
+But Beware of dragons!

+This might work but there's no guarantee.
+You should really run commands
+from the root of the monorepo, unless you know what you're doing.

 # How to commit

 All code changes should be submitted through a pull request (PR).

-Once PR is open on github, there will be many test instances running
+Once PR is open on github, there will be many test instances to validate code change.
-code changes to ensure everything is valid.

 ## Commit messages